jovotech/jovo-framework/docs/integrations/tts/gcloud-tts.md

 );
 ```

+> The configuration has to be passed to the constructor of `GCloudTts`.
+Setting the configuration inside the `config`-file does not work.

 <!--[metadata]: {"description": "Learn how to use the Google Cloud TTS (Text to Speech) service with the Jovo Framework.",
 "route": "tts/google-cloud" }-->